See Portland by Bike

 For more bike inspiration, check out Roll’s new book — “Pedal Portland: 25 Easy Rides for Exploring the City by Bike” (Timber Press, 2014).
 From that book — a combination of rides, local history and bike culture — Roll offers these three off-the-beaten track routes for exploring Greater Portland.

 This 10.34-mile ride starts at the Oregon City Transit Center.
 Explore the charming, revitalized Main Street and historic waterfront of the oldest city in Oregon.
 Check out Willamette Falls, one of the largest waterfalls in the nation.
-Cross the scenic Clackamas River and hop on the Trolley Trail, a former trolley line, now a multi-use path.
+Hop on the Trolley Trail, a former trolley line, now a multi-use path.
 Take in the charming former mill town, Gladstone, and ride along the wooded banks of the river, then head back to Oregon City.

 Washington County: Old Railway, New Greenway (11.1 miles, moderate, loop)